Optimal parallelisation strategies for flat histogram Monte Carlo sampling: Methods

 Our proposed extension of this scheme also updates the sub-domain size at each subsequent WL iteration according to

-where $d_{i,k}$ is the size of sub-domain $i$ after iteration $k$ as a fraction of the total number of bins, $a_k$ and $b_k$ are scaling factors.
-To ensure the entire energy domain is covered the $\sum_i d_{i,k+1} = 1$.
+where $d_{i,k}$ is the size of sub-domain $i$ after iteration $k$ as a fraction of the total number of bins, and $a_k$ and $b_k$ are scaling factors.
+To ensure the entire energy domain is covered, $\sum_i d_{i,k+1} = N$.
 The purpose of $a_k$ and $b_k$ is to introduce memory (\textit{i.e.} incremental changes to previous sub-domain sizing) into the size of the energy sub-domains in order to reduce overcompensating after an outlier in convergence time.
-With each subsequent WL iteration $k$, $b_k$ decreases such the sub-domain adjustment decreases with each iteration.
+With each subsequent WL iteration $k$, $b_k$ decreases such that the sub-domain adjustment decreases with each iteration.
 Explicitly, in this work, $a_k$ and $b_k$ were chosen according to

 where $\alpha$ controls the memory, and $\beta$ controls the adjustment rate of sub-domain size.
-We find $\alpha=0.8$ and $\beta=0.9$ to be a reliable choice of parameters for use in the context of the present work.
+We find $\alpha=0.2$ and $\beta=0.9$ to be a reliable choice of parameters for use in the context of the present work.
+While results are sensitive to the choice of these parameters, their only effect is the rate at which the optimal domain sizes are found.
+In general, one should take care to choose $\alpha$ and $\beta$ such that the rate of change of domain size decreases appreciably to prevent excessive oscillation of domain size.
 Of note, the initial update following the pre-sampling step is performed using a uniformly initialised $d$ with $b=1$.
 Additionally, in this work, to prevent zero-bin energy sub-domains, a minimum sub-domain size is imposed of 2\% of the total number of bins across the entire energy domain.

-After such a sub-domain adjustment, walkers may no longer be in their designated sub-domain and as such they are moved into their appropriate energy domain as outlined in at the start of this section, \textit{i.e.} by performing (and restarting as necessary) an MC simulation with acceptance probability as defined in Eq.~\ref{eq:burn_probability}.
+After such a sub-domain adjustment, walkers may no longer be in their designated sub-domain and as such they are moved into their appropriate energy domain, as outlined at the start of this section, \textit{i.e.} by performing (and restarting as necessary) an MC simulation with acceptance probability as defined in Eq.~\ref{eq:burn_probability}.
 (Note that accumulation of the histogram(s) and refinement of the DOS are paused during this adjustment process.)
 The sizes of energy overlap regions are also re-computed for the adjusted sub-domain sizing.
-We note here that a related approach has previously been explored, in which a single load balancing step was performed following the pre-sampling stage~\cite{wl_mpi_2013}, but where there was no further adjustment of energy sub-domain sizing following this initial load-balancing.
+We note here that a related approach has previously been explored, in which a single load balancing step was performed following the pre-sampling step~\cite{wl_mpi_2013}, but where there was no further adjustment of energy sub-domain sizing following this initial load-balancing.
+We stress however, that this per-iteration adjustment has negligible computational overhead as compared to the total runtime of the simulation ($<0.1\%$, taking $\sim$15~ms per call in our implementation).